Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-The slipcovered design is the big practical win.
-It looks relaxed, and the cover gives you a clearer path for handling spills and everyday mess, depending on the fabric you choose.
+The big practical advantage is the slipcover.
+It gives York a more forgiving day-to-day feel, and it offers a clearer path for handling spills and routine mess than a non-slipcovered sofa, depending on the fabric you choose.

 What we liked: